marian-nmt/marian-dev/doc/operators.md

 ```

 In this code, the constructor trivially initialises the `UnaryNodeOp`, passing
-the the expression `x` as its input.
-This propagates up to `NaryNodeOp` and
+the expression `x` as its input.
+This propagates up to `NaryNodeOp` and becomes
-becomes `child(0)` of the node.
-The size and type of the SinNodeOp are
+`child(0)` of the node.
+The size and type of the SinNodeOp are equivalent to
-equivalent to that of `x`.
-The lack of any member variables allows the `hash()`
+that of `x`.
+The lack of any member variables allows the `hash()` and `equal()`
-and `equal()` methods to be omitted.
-The friendly name for this node is the
+methods to be omitted.
+The friendly name for this node is the string `sin`.
+The
-string `sin`.
-The forward and backward implementation are accomplished using a
-single NodeOp each.
+forward and backward implementation are accomplished using a single NodeOp each.

 ### Forward operation